 - Coding blog (posts about free/libre software—mostly Emacs)

-- Life advice (comments on how to approach complex life issues)
+- General commentary on life (comments or discussions on how to approach complex life issues)

 - My packages for GNU Emacs (index with all my packages—lots of code!)